 Nematodes are naturally hermaphroditic, meaning that they have both sexual reproductive organs for self-fertilization.
 They’re also used as a food source for other animals, so in order to keep their numbers up, they self-fertilize hundreds of eggs at a time.

 But instead of laying those eggs, they develop and hatch inside.
-These babies will eventually eat their way out, consuming the nutrients from their parent in order to survive.
+These babies will eventually eat their way out, consuming the nutrients from their parents in order to survive.

 People have come to believe that dolphins and porpoises are gentle creatures that don’t mean anyone any harm.
 But they would be sorely mistaken.

 Male bottlenose dolphins have great memories and know which females they’ve mated with.
 When they meet a female they don’t know with a young calf, they will have no problems with separating them and killing the young so that the female can become fertile again.